Enter price + cost

 Everything you need to know about how the Walmart Fee Calculator works.

-Most categories carry a 15% referral fee.
-Notable exceptions are lower: consumer electronics 8%, personal computers 6%, plumbing/heating/cooling 10%, tires & wheels 10%, automotive 12%, industrial 12%, major appliances 8%.
-A few are higher or tiered: jewelry starts at 20%, and several categories (apparel, baby, grocery) are tiered by price.
-Pick your exact category in the calculator and we apply the correct rate.
+Most categories: 15%.
+Lower: consumer electronics 8%, computers 6%, plumbing 10%, tires 10%, automotive 12%, appliances 8%.
+Tiered: jewelry starts at 20%, and apparel, baby, grocery vary by price.
+Pick your category and we apply the correct rate.

-Walmart adds a $1.00 low-price fulfillment surcharge to WFS items priced under $10.
-It is designed to cover the disproportionate handling cost of very cheap goods.
-On a $7 item that $1 is over 14% of revenue, so it can erase your margin entirely.
-Pricing at $10.99 instead of $9.99 avoids the surcharge.
-This calculator flags the surcharge and includes it in the WFS fee whenever a sub-$10 item is fulfilled by WFS.
+Walmart adds a $1.00 low-price surcharge to WFS items priced under $10.
+On a $7 item that's over 14% of revenue.
+Pricing at $10.99 instead of $9.99 avoids it.
+This calculator flags and includes the surcharge whenever a sub-$10 item is fulfilled by WFS.

-No. Walmart Marketplace charges no monthly subscription, no setup fee, and no listing fee β sellers pay only the referral fee (plus WFS fees if they use Walmart Fulfillment Services).
-This is a structural difference from Amazon, whose Professional selling plan costs $39.99 per month before a single sale.
-It makes Walmart cheaper to test, especially for low-volume or seasonal products.
-Our calculator shows a $0 monthly-fee line to make the point explicit.
+No. Walmart charges no monthly subscription, setup fee, or listing fee — only the referral fee (and WFS fees if used).
+Amazon's Professional plan is $39.99/month before any sale.
+That makes Walmart cheaper for low-volume or seasonal products.
+Our calculator shows a $0 monthly-fee line explicitly.

-No. Unlike some marketplaces that add a separate 2β3% payment-processing fee, Walmart bundles payment processing into the referral fee.
-The category referral percentage you see is the all-in commission.
-Don't add a separate processing line β calculators that do are double-counting a fee Walmart doesn't charge.
+No. Walmart bundles payment processing into the referral fee.
+The category % you see is the all-in commission.
+Don't add a separate processing line — calculators that do are double-counting a fee Walmart doesn't charge.

-Net settlement is what Walmart deposits to your bank after its fees β the selling price minus the referral fee and any WFS fee.
-Net profit goes further: it subtracts your product cost (COGS) and, for seller-fulfilled orders, the shipping you paid your carrier.
-Settlement tells you Walmart's actual take; net profit tells you what hits your business after every variable cost on that unit.
+Net settlement = selling price minus Walmart's fees (referral + WFS).
+Net profit subtracts your product cost and carrier shipping too.
+Settlement shows Walmart's take; net profit shows what hits your business after every variable cost per unit.

-Yes.
-Walmart Marketplace's seller fee schedule β referral rates and WFS pricing β is published for walmart.com in US dollars, so this calculator is region-locked to the US and shows all amounts in USD regardless of where you browse from.
-Walmart operates marketplaces in other countries (for example Walmart Canada and Mexico) with different fee structures; those would be separate tools.
+Yes — region-locked to the US.
+Walmart Marketplace's fee schedule is published for walmart.com in USD, so all amounts show in USD.
+Walmart operates in other countries (Canada, Mexico) with different fee structures; those would be separate tools.

 Keep exploring